functionalresonance/FMV_Community_Edition/README.md

 # FMV_Community_Edition
 This is the standard version of the FRAM Model Visualiser that is freely available as a Progressive Web App at https://fmv.zerprize.co.nz.

+For Instructions and other documentation go to the [Wiki](https://github.com/Zerprize-Limited/FMV_Community_Edition/wiki) on the toolbar above.
+To contribute to the community, you can raise [Issues](https://github.com/Zerprize-Limited/FMV_Community_Edition/issues), request updates to the code with [Pull requests](https://github.com/Zerprize-Limited/FMV_Community_Edition/pulls), or join [Discussions](https://github.com/Zerprize-Limited/FMV_Community_Edition/discussions).

 The basic functionality available unauthorized (without creating a user account or without signing in to the application) is more than adequate for the purpose of learning the FRAM - Functional Resonance Analysis Method, for modelling non-trivial socio-technical systems.
 More information on FRAM can be found at https://functionalresonance.com/brief-introduction-to-fram/

 When a user creates an account and/or logs in to the application then further functionality is unlocked that is equivalent to the functionality provided by the previous free stand-alone versions of the software.
 This includes the basic FMI - FRAM Model Interpreter, used to check FRAM models for syntactic errors, and to visualise basic instantiations.